webda2l/symfony-docs/reference/constraints/When.rst

 .. versionadded:: 7.3

-    The support for closure in the ``expression`` option was introduced in Symfony 7.3 and requires PHP 8.5.
+    The support for closures in the ``expression`` option was introduced in Symfony 7.3 and requires PHP 8.5.

 .. configuration-block::